shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ### Decoder
 The decoder takes the quantized latent representation and tries to reconstruct an image that resembles the original high-resolution MRI input image.
 The decoder is composed of

-- **Upsampling layers**: This layer follows a similar process as the convolutional layers in the encoder, except now we use upsampling layers to progressively restore the spatial resolution.
-It works by doubling the spatial dimensions for the purpose of recovering the original 256x256 image size that was reduced in the encoder
+- **Upsampling layers**: This layer follows a similar process as the convolutional layers in the encoder, except now it uses upsampling layers to progressively restore the spatial resolution.
+It works by doubling the spatial dimensions for the purpose of recovering the original image size that was reduced in the encoder

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`nn.ConvTranspose2d(`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`in_channels=in_channels,`